 Fiction Best Sellers

 - BEFORE WE WERE YOURS by Lisa Wingate.
-A prominent South Carolina lawyer, researching her grandmother’s past, learns about a real-life Tennessee orphanage that kidnapped children and placed them for adoption with wealthy people.
+A South Carolina lawyer learns about the questionable practices of a Tennessee orphanage.

 - FAIRYTALE by Danielle Steel.
 Camille Lammenais returns from college to manage her family's winery in Napa Valley and is forced to deal with tragedy and unexpected dangers.

 - THE GIRL WHO TAKES AN EYE FOR AN EYE by David Lagercrantz.
 Lisbeth Salander teams up with an investigative journalist to uncover the secrets of her childhood.
 A continuation of Stieg Larsson's Millennium series.